-If you want to be truly authentic, you should start your Camino from your doorstep!
-That's what the original pilgrims would have done - they didn't have the luxury of airplanes and trains to get them to the so-called beginning.
+If you want to be truly authentic, you should start your Camino from your doorstep.
+That's what the original pilgrims would have done—they didn't have the luxury of airplanes and trains to get them to the so-called beginning.

 You may also be wondering when to do the Camino de Santiago.
 Avoid winter, summer, and Easter on your Camino.

-Most Popular Camino de Santiago Routes Within the Iberian Peninsula
+Most Popular Routes Within the Iberian Peninsula

 - Camino Frances

-Cities: Pamplona, Logroño, Burgos, Leon, Ponferrada
+Cities: Pamplona, Logroño, Burgos, Leon, and Ponferrada

 - Camino del Norte

-A good alternative to the Camino Frances.
+This route is a good alternative to the Camino Frances.
 Enjoy the unique Basque and Asturian cuisines as you make your way along the coast.
 When you arrive in Oviedo, you can change routes and join the Camino Primitivo.

-Cities: Irun, San Sebastian, Bilbao, Santander, Oviedo
+Cities: Irun, San Sebastián, Bilbao, Santander, and Oviedo

 - Camino Aragones

-Cities: Logroño, Burgos, Leon, Ponferrada
+Cities: Logroño, Burgos, Leon, and Ponferrada

 - Camino de la Plata

-Cities: Seville, Caceres, Salamanca, Zamora, Ourense
+Cities: Seville, Caceres, Salamanca, Zamora, and Ourense

 - Camino Ingles